To create positive change in the world,

 Annemarie.

-For as long as I can remember, I've had strong beliefs in justice and gender equality.
-Since childhood, I've felt compelled to understand human behavior and what affects social change.
-The topics of FGM/C and gender violence, in particular, stood out to me, as they touch my identity as a woman.
+For as long as I can remember, I've been driven by a strong sense of justice and a deep belief in gender equality.
+Since my days as a law student, I've felt compelled to understand human behavior and what drives gendered and social change.
+The issues of FGM/C and gender-based violence stood out early on — not only as legal or social problems, but also as deeply personal issues that resonate with me as a woman.

-The combination of those traits and interests led me to pursue a career as a human rights lawyer and, now, an FGM/C and gender-related violence specialist.
-Over the past ten years, I have worked with the United Nations, the European Union, consultancy firms, universities and many international and local NGOs to raise awareness, drive action, and developing solutions to improve the lives of girls and women worldwide.
+Over the past decade, I have worked with the United Nations, the European Union, consultancy firms, universities and many international NGOs and grassroots organisations to drive change and create solutions to improve the lives of women and girls around the world.

-My work stands out for its consistency, high quality, and thoroughness.
-I am known to engage at all levels to better understand processes, connect with stakeholders, and ensure a more efficient unfolding of events.
+My work is known for its consistency, depth, and high quality.
+I engage at all levels —from high-level strategy to hands-on fieldwork — to better understand processes, build trust with stakeholders, and ensure more meaningful and effective outcomes.

-Right to Rise is a member of the Netherlands Network for Human Rights Research, a member of the Netherlands Jurists Committee for Human Rights, a member of the African Studies Centre and a member of the Dutch Association for Women and Law - Clara Wichmann.
+Right to Rise is affiliated with several professional networks and academic communities, including the Netherlands Network for Human Rights Research, the Netherlands Jurists Committee for Human Rights, the African Studies Centre, the Dutch Association for Women and Law – Clara Wichmann, and the Dutch Foundation for Sexual Wellbeing.

 Accomplishments